We are making improvements to provide a better service

 Thank you for your understanding - it’s not been an easy time for anyone.
 Please continue to report any routine repair requests to us as you normally would, we will get to them as soon as we can.

 As a landlord, we’re responsible for meeting various regulations and making sure you home is safe for you and your family.

 - carrying out a high level of safety checks, visits and improvement works

 - adding to our workforce to help manage compliance and safety standards.
-We’ve already employed specialist consultants, including a Fire Safety Consultant and an Asbestos Manager
+We’ve already employed specialist consultants.
+This includes a Fire Safety Consultant and an Asbestos Manager

-- writing a building safety engagement strategy which will outline everything needed to meet the various regulations.
-This will cover what it means for us and what it means for you
+- writing a building safety engagement strategy.
+This will outline everything needed to meet the various regulations.
+It will cover what it means for us and what it means for you

 - creating a Building Safety tenant group to give you a clear voice in decisions and a way to feedback on what we’re doing well and where we could improve